Window insulation: Thermal insulation profiles

 To reduce heat flow and the U-factor, metal frames should have an insulating plastic profile placed between the inside and outside of the frame and sash.
 These profiles are called thermal breaks and are made from glass fibre reinforced polyamide 6,6.
 The proportion of glass fibre in the profiles is 25%.
 The material used for this insulating bar stands out for its low thermal conductivity value (0.30 W/m2K) and its good mechanical properties even at higher temperatures.

 A non-thermally-separated frame from an aluminum window has a thermal transmission coefficient of 6.8 W/m2K.
 If the system is thermally separated with an insulating profile with a width of 42 mm, the thermal transmission coefficient can be reduced to 1.3 W/m2K.

 Insulbar LO, a product introduced by Ensinger, is a lambda (thermal conductivity) optimized solution for thermal insulation profiles.
 Its lambda value is only 0.18 W/m2K.

 Warm edge spacers

 Most modern windows use glazing spacers to keep the distance between their panes for sealing purposes.
 Many of these spacers are made from aluminum, which is a very conductive material.
 There is a better alternative for higher insulation performance: special plastic spacers, generally referred to as 'warm-edge spacers'.

 Inert gas fills

 Double and triple-glazed windows also have argon, krypton, or other inert gases between their panes.
-It's another key element for a better thermal insulation.
+It is another key element for a better thermal insulation.

 Most windows use argon (which is cheaper), but krypton is a better choice of insulation when the distance between the panes has to be smaller (the distance has to be about 13 mm (1/2 inch) for argon, and about 9 mm (3/8 inch) for krypton; increasing or decreasing the space will degrade performance).